 Recording incidents as soon as they occur is a crucial part of a proper incident investigation.
 Having a written record is the primary source of information about the people involved and the sources of hazards.
-OSHA requires companies to have a written record of any work related incidents for a minimum of 3 years.
-Keeping incident records provide a broad-spectrum of information about the circumstance as well as help establish a better course of action for future incident prevention.
+OSHA requires companies to have a written record of any work-related incidents for a minimum of 3 years.
+Keeping incident records provides a broad spectrum of information about the circumstance as well as helps establish a better course of action for future incident prevention.

 Obtaining the Correct Information

 There are many ways of organizing the information but all processes should rely as much as possible on factual data rather than inference.
 Examples of most to least reliable are:

 - Qualitative, i.e. weather records, time, light level, task, equipment, and procedures

 - Inferential, i.e. workers knowledge, function, motive, if the surface is slippery and visible

 It is important to include information that is both relevant and factual to the case at hand, when the quality of the information decreases so does its credibility.
 The reports are most useful when they summarize the individual events; presenting the incidents by task, causative agent, and industry sector.
 Maintaining these reports is essential for possible future investigations and looking into questions that may not have been previously answered.